 I am the director and founder of Econ Americas, a financial consultancy devoted to alternative investments in Latin America.
 In addition to equity research, my team facilitates investor and media relations related to economics and finance.

 I am host of the Gold Newsletter Podcast, a columnist for the Epoch Times, and a research associate with the Frontier Centre for Public Policy.
 Previously, I was an investment analyst for Bluestem Equity in Houston, Texas.

 I hold an MBA in finance from Rice University (2021), a BA in economics from Boston University (2007), a BA in political science from the University of Waikato (2009), and a certificate in Cuban history from the University of Miami (2013).
-I have passed CFA level one and will sit level two later this summer.
+I have passed CFA level one.

 I was born in New Zealand and came to the United States on an athletic scholarship in 2003.
-While I reside in Utah, I have lived in five other states and seven other countries.
+While I reside in Colorado, I have lived in six other states and seven other countries.
 I am a citizen of Canada, Ireland, and New Zealand.

 Talk is cheap, and I have always been suspicious that the ESG talk from prominent financiers was hollow.
 The challenge for these men is that they both want to appear noble in corporate circles but also want to profit from immense opportunities in China's centrally planned market.
 These investors will, therefore, come up with all sorts of mental gymnastics to gloss over and rationalize the plain truth that they are getting into bed with tyrants.

 These investors tend to be extremely intelligent men.
 That suggests they are either willfully ignorant or are willing to let go of integrity to make a buck.
 Many will do what is expedient for the bottom line, which often means pretending to care about ESG and other social movements while doing the opposite when no one is looking.